 How the RBC Royal Bank prime rate affects fixed mortgage rates

-Unlike variable-rate mortgage, fixed-rate mortgages are not immediately affected by changes in the RBC Royal Bank prime rate.
+Unlike variable-rate mortgages, fixed-rate mortgages are not immediately affected by changes in the RBC Royal Bank prime rate.
 When you get a fixed-rate mortgage, your mortgage rate is guaranteed not to change for the entire term.
 This mitigates your risk in the event rates go up, because your rate won’t change.
-However, if rates go down you won’t enjoy the added benefit.
+However, in the event that rates go down, you won’t enjoy the added benefit.
 Fixed rates are best if you think mortgage rates will go up, or if you want the stability of knowing exactly what rate you’ll be paying regardless of what happens in the market.

 |Provider||5 Year fixed||5 Year variable||3 Year fixed||10 Year fixed|